Zhenglt5/Appendix/README.md

 # Appendix
-This is the Appendix of the article "Degradation-Aware Optimal Operation of Grid-Connected Multi-Electrolyzer Power-to-Hydrogen Systems".
+This is the appendix of the article "Degradation-Aware Optimal Operation of Grid-Connected Multi-Electrolyzer Power-to-Hydrogen Systems".